How Differently-Abled People Monitored the Drafting of a Jakarta Bylaw

 Dhede said that social organizations for people with disabilities had been involved since 2021.
 She and her colleagues diligently attended the Jakarta DPRD meetings, often watching from the balcony alongside other observers.
 One key provision they championed was related to concessions for people with disabilities.

-Under this regulation, a concession is a form of cost reduction granted by regional governments to individuals with disabilities.
-Article 103 of the bylaw grants people with disabilities in Jakarta the right to reduced costs for public transportation, water supplies, house rentals, tickets to recreational destinations, and parking fees.
+Under this regulation, a concession is a form of cost reduction granted by regional governments to people with disabilities.
+Article 103 of the bylaw grants people with disabilities in Jakarta the right to reduce costs for public transportation, water supplies, house rentals, tickets to recreational destinations, and parking fees.
 “Concessions provide social protection for people with disabilities, as they often face additional costs due to their circumstances,” Dhede explained.

 She is particularly grateful that after the law was passed, the Jakarta government introduced the Transjakarta Cares program, which provides free, specially equipped vehicles to transport people with disabilities to Transjakarta bus stops.
 Users can request this service when planning to use Transjakarta buses.